andrepuschmann/rendezvoussim/README.md

 link establishment algorithms, a.k.a. rendezvous algorithms.
 The main motivation behind creating this tool was the lack of a common simulation platform for the various kinds of algorithms published in the recent years.
-We hope this tool kind provide such a common tool.
+We hope RendezvousSim can be such a common tool.

 The simulation includes following algorithms:
 * Random Rendezvous